The Many Wings of The Wind Rivers

 You can view birds year-round in Wind River Country.
 It’s a place many species stop over while migrating in the spring and fall.
 It’s also home year-round to some majestic birds like bald eagles, golden eagles and osprey.

 You can see birds throughout the area, said photographer Bruce Gallinger.
 Sometimes you need to hunt for specific species.
-But you can always find humming birds at the Visitor’s Center in Sinks Canyon and all kinds of varieties if you hike in the canyon.
+But you can always find humming birds at the Visitor’s Center in Sinks Canyon State Park and all kinds of varieties if you hike in the canyon.
 Sinks Canyon isn’t the only place; any of the area’s canyons will provide a variety of color and sizes of birds, he said.
 Basically you can see birds anywhere in the outdoors, and along rivers and lakes, in Wind River Country.

 “The area is underrated for birding” —Scott Copeland

 You just have to know where to go.
 That includes visiting Ocean Lake or Carmody Lake to see waterfowl, the canyons for songbirds, and sage brush desert for the raptors.